hterhanian/update-s3-metadata-for-s3fs/README.md

 I wrote this script for s3cmd v1.0.1 on CentOS 6.3

+Before running this script, run it with $DRYMODE='TRUE'.
+Script will print out the s3cmd actions it will use.

 I modified s3cmd with the following in order to get headers to update when doing s3cmd cp and also to fix errors I was having when updating files that used japanese characters.